harvey4452/SvelteTesting/README.md

 # SvelteTesting
 A basic project including a svelte frontend project and a C# backend using net core web Api.
-Connects locally to a local MySql database
+Connects locally to a local MySql database.

 Before running project:
 1: make sure you have visual studio code installed.